Valheim-Modding/Jotunn/JotunnLib/Documentation/guides/installation.md

 That's it, you're done!
 Now you can launch Valheim and enjoy your modding!

-You can tell it worked by looking at the console output, which, depending on your environment, should look something like this, telling you it loaded BepInEx, HookGenPatcher and Jötunn:
+You can tell it worked by looking at the console output, which, depending on your environment, should look something like this, telling you it loaded BepInEx and Jötunn:

 ![Console output](../images/installation/console.png)

-> [!NOTE]
-> Your first run of the game may take a few seconds longer than it would without any mods. **This is normal.** This is due to MMHookGen creating the MMHook DLL files that are needed for Jötunn and various mods to run.
-This will only take longer on first install, and after Valheim updates.